-Community Health Worker Program: Kentucky's community health workers are front-line public health workers who connect people to vital resources in their community and provide health coaching to prevent hospitalizations, increase management of chronic conditions and medications and improve overall health.
+Community Health Worker Program: Kentucky's community health workers are front-line public health workers who connect people to vital resources in their communities and provide health coaching to prevent hospitalizations, increase management of chronic conditions and medications and improve overall health.
+Goal: Advocate for and promote community health worker service as the critical link between the communities they serve and the local health system.

-Kentucky Asthma Management Program develops a strong Kentucky asthma partnership; analyzes and disseminates data on asthma and the burden and cost of avoidable hospitalizations, lost workdays and quality of life; develops tools for training school nurses, childcare providers and health professionals so they can help children and adults with asthma manage their disease, create healthy homes and reduce the disparities that exist.
+Kentucky Asthma Management Program develops a strong Kentucky asthma partnership; analyzes and disseminates data on asthma and the burden and cost of avoidable hospitalizations, lost workdays and quality of life; develops tools for training school nurses, childcare providers and health professionals to help children and adults with asthma manage their disease, create healthy homes and reduce disparities.
+Goal: Improve the diagnosis and management of asthma to decrease Kentucky's asthma burden.

-Chronic Obstructive Pulmonary Disease (COPD) Program builds capacity for addressing COPD in Kentucky, one of the leading causes of death and disability, coordinates a state level advisory committee and develops fact sheets and a state strategic plan.
+Chronic Obstructive Pulmonary Disease (COPD) Program builds capacity to address COPD in Kentucky, a leading causes of death and disability, coordinates a state-level advisory committee and develops fact sheets and a state strategic plan.
+Goal: Develop COPD state infrastructure and increase primary prevention, early recognition and treatment of COPD to reduce hospitalizations.

 Sexual Assault Prevention and Rape Crisis: DPH contracts with the Department for Community Based Services and rape crisis centers to fulfill this mandatory set-aside PHHSBG funding.
-Staff from the rape crisis centers implements sexual assault prevention strategies throughout communities and address the needs of victims.
+Staff from the rape crisis centers implements sexual assault prevention strategies throughout communities and addresses the needs of victims.
+Goal: Prevent sexual violence across the state and provide needed supports and services to victims/survivors.

+The Advisory Committee also conducts a public hearing for public review and comment on the work plan/application.
 Hearings are held at the Department for Public Health, 275 East Main Street, Frankfort, KY, 40621.
+Under current COVID-19 protocols, the 2020 and 2021 hearings were held via Zoom.